khimo/khimo.github.io/bli-guides/_ideas/howto-radio-spoken-notification.md

 -- every netRadio change
 --
 -- Customize it by changing the SETTINGS section to define the default VOLUME, -- LANGUAGE, and the MSG_TEMPLATE.
 --
 -- This function should be triggered by a RENDERER STATE_UPDATE event of all -- the products where you want to hear the spoken notification.
 --
 -- How to use it::
 --  1. Create a Macro
---  2. As event add all the STATE_UPDATE of all the RENDERER where you want to --  have the notification, eg: event: */*/RENDERER/*/STATE_UPDATE for all --  RENDERERs
+--  2. As an event, add all the STATE_UPDATE events of all the RENDERERs where you want to --  have the notification, e.g., event: */*/RENDERER/*/STATE_UPDATE for all --  RENDERERs
 --  3. Press the Convert to code button in the commands table --  4.
 Copy this whole file into the code text area
---  5. (optional) If you want customize the VOLUME, LANGUAGE and MSG_TEMPLATE --  bellow to your needs
+--  5. (optional) If you want to customize the VOLUME, LANGUAGE, and MSG_TEMPLATE --  below to your needs
---  6. Test it: Try select a new netRadio source, after that you should heard a --  the spoken message telling you the name of the
+--  6. Test it: Try selecting a new netRadio source, after that you should hear --  the spoken message telling you the name of the
 --  station.
 --  ===========================================================================